BrandonCate95/kubeauth/README.md

 ## Convert KubeConfig

-If you are starting from scratch the below command will output a set of `ClusterConnection`s based on your local kubeconfig.
+If you are starting with an existing set of clusters the below command will output a set of `ClusterConnection`s based on your local kubeconfig.

 ```sh
 kubeauth convert kubeconfig --path ~/kube/.config --output ./cluster_connections.yaml